-Performance, ease of use, reliability, and expansion capabilities were key considerations in the design of your system.
-These design features make it possible for the user to customize the system hardware to meet the needs today and provide flexible expansion capabilities for the future.
+Performance, ease of use, reliability, and expansion capabilities were key considerations in the design of the server.
+These design features make it possible for you to customize the system hardware to meet your needs today and provide flexible expansion capabilities for the future.